 Birthplace: Peoria, Illinois, United States of America

 George Washington was the first President of the United States, the Commander-in-Chief of the Continental Army, and one of the Founding Fathers of the United States.
 He presided over the convention that drafted the United States Constitution, which replaced the Articles of Confederation and remains the supreme law of the land.
 Washington was unanimously elected President by the electors in both the 17881789 and 1792 elections. ...more on Wikipedia

 Birthplace: Virginia, United States of America

 Clark Gable was an American film actor, often referred to as "The King of Hollywood" or just simply as "The King".
 Gable began his career as a stage actor and appeared as an extra in silent films between 1924 and 1926, and progressed to supporting roles with a few films for MGM in 1931.
 The next year he landed his first leading Hollywood role and became a leading man in more than 60 motion pictures over the next three decades.
 Gable was arguably best known for his role as Rhett Butler in the epic Gone with the Wind, for which he received his third nomination for the Academy Award for Best Actor.
 He was also nominated for leading roles in Mutiny on the Bounty, and he won for It Happened One ...more on Wikipedia

 Age: Dec. at 59 (1901-1960)

 Birthplace: Cadiz, Ohio, United States of America

-#41 on The Most Beloved US Veteranssee more on Clark Gable
+#66 on The Coolest Actors Eversee more on Clark Gable

 Donald Jay "Don" Rickles is an American stand-up comedian and actor.
 A frequent guest on The Tonight Show Starring Johnny Carson, he has acted in comedic and dramatic roles, but is widely known as an insult comic. ...more on Wikipedia